Configuring garak

 probe_spec: latentinjection

-If we save this as latent1.yaml
+If we save this as latent1.yaml somewhere, then we can use it with garak --config latent1.yaml.

-somewhere, then we can use it with garak --config latent1.yaml
+If we save this as latent1.json somewhere, then we can use it with garak --config latent1.json

-Using a custom JSON config
+Using a Custom JSON Config

 Some plugins can take a JSON config specified on the command line.
 This config has the same structure as a YAML config, starting with the plugin model/type.
 The config can either be written to a file and the path passed, with –generator_option_file or –probe_option_file, or directly as JSON on the command prompt, with –generator_options or –probe_options.
 An example is given in RestGenerator Config with JSON below.